John Evans Brown: Political career

-Brown contested the Ashley electorate in the 1871 general election against Gray and William Miles Maskell.
+Brown contested the Ashley electorate in the 1871 general election against Albert Charles Gray and William Miles Maskell.
 On election day on 18 February, Brown achieved an absolute majority, with 171 votes, and 82 and 67 votes for Gray and Maskell, respectively.

 The nominations for the 1876 general election took place in Leithfield on 30 December 1875.
 Brown and Maskell were put forward.
 Both reflected on their experience; Brown had by now been in parliament for five years, and Maskell had held the Sefton seat on the Canterbury Provincial Council for ten years (since 1866).
 The election was held on 11 January 1876, and Brown and Maskell received 266 and 197 votes respectively.

 Brown announced several months before the 1879 general election that he would not stand again for Ashley, but that he may consider contesting another electorate.
 In response to several deputations urging him to stand again, Brown announced in mid August that his situation had now changed, and he would not stand at all.
 His friends would have to "release him from his promise not to stand", but he would consider putting his name forward if they did release him.
 Brown did not contest any electorate in 1879, but William Sefton Moorhouse, Walpole Cheshire Fendall and Cunningham contested the Ashley seat, with Moorhouse winning with a majority of 65 votes.

 Brown contested the St Albans electorate in the 9 December 1881 general election with J. L. Wilson and A. W. O'Neill.
 They received 218, 168 and 85 votes, respectively.
 Brown was declared elected.
 He did not stand for re-election in the 22 July 1884 general election.